 Marigold varieties produce attractive foliage with thin, pinnate leaves, typically in a dark green color but varying slightly depending on the species.
 The leaves have a strong odor known for repelling pests and keeping vegetable gardens bug-free.

 But, what they are really appreciated for are their beautiful flowers.
 The flowers range from delicate and small to dense pom-poms described as a giant.
-Depending on the variety, they flower throughout summer on stems that can reach up to 6 feet high and are rapid bloomers from seed.
+Depending on the variety, they flower throughout summer on stems reaching up to 6 feet high and are rapid bloomers from seed.

 Their benefits don’t stop there.
 The flowers are used to make essential oils, perfumes, and food coloring commercially.
-They are also edible and come with many health benefits, including relieving nausea and aiding sleep.
+They are also edible and have many health benefits, including relieving nausea and aiding sleep.

 Among the many marigold species, there are some main types you will come across at your local nursery

 - African Marigold: Tagetes erecta, also known as Aztec or American Marigold

 - Signet Marigold: Tagetes tenuifolia

 - Triploid Marigold: Tagetes patula x erecta, a hybrid cross between French and African types.

 Each species has slightly different characteristics and uses in the garden.
 They also come in many different colors, ranging from bright orange to deep red, which are the perfect way to

 When you think of marigolds, orange is undoubtedly the first color to come to mind.
 Whether they display the delicate thin petals of the Signet marigold or the dense pom-poms of the African marigold, orange is an irresistible color.